Back stable Schubert calculus: Introduction

-\defn{Back stable double Schubert polynomials} $\bS_w(x;a)$ can also be defined (though the existence of the limit is less clear, see Proposition~\ref{P:backstable double well-defined}).
-They also satisfy (Theorem~\ref{thm:doublecoprod}) the same kind of coproduct formula as the non-doubled version, with the \defn{double Stanley symmetric functions} $F_w(x||a)$ replacing $F_w$ and double Schubert polynomials replacing the usual finite Schubert polynomials.
-The elements $F_w(x||a)$ lie in the ring $\La(x||a)$ of double symmetric functions, which is the polynomial $\Q[a]=\Q[\dotsc,a_{-1},a_0,a_1,\dotsc]$-algebra generated by the double power sums $p_k(x||a):=\sum_{i \leq 0} x_i^k- \sum_{i \leq 0} a_i^k$.
+Generalizing $\eta_0$, there is an algebra homomorphism $\eta_a: \bR(x;a) \to \Lambda(x||a)$.
+We define the \defn{double Stanley symmetric functions} $F_w(x||a) \in \La(x||a)$ by $F_w(x||a):= \eta_a(\bR(x;a))$.
 As far as we are aware, the symmetric functions $F_w(x||a)$ are novel.
 When $w$ is 321-avoiding, the double Stanley symmetric function is equal to the skew double Schur function which was studied by Molev \cite{M}; see Proposition \ref{P:skew double is 321 double Stanley}.

 One of our main theorems (Theorem \ref{thm:doubleStanleypositivity}) is a proof that the \defn{double Edelman-Greene coefficients} $j_\la^w(a) \in \Q[a]$ given by the expansion of double Stanley symmetric functions